konfou/konfou.github.io/_posts/2021-03-25-gnu-hurd-the-kernel-that-was-not.md

 ## Hurd

-In few  word, [GNU  Hurd][hurd] is actually  a collection  of components (servers, libraries, and interfaces) than  run atop the Mach microkernel and which implements the functionality that a Unix kernel is expected to have.
+In few  words, [GNU Hurd][hurd]  is actually a collection  of components (servers, libraries, and interfaces) than  run atop the Mach microkernel and which implements the functionality that a Unix kernel is expected to have.
 Essentially,  Hurd formally  defines the  communication protocols